The Bugs to Rogers Pass Ski Traverse – A Classic Canadian Backcountry Adventure

 PRICE:

-$5400 CDN includes a certified guide, meals, helicopter flight into the Bugaboos (with food caches), group camping and cooking equipment, 1 night at Glacier Circle hut, park entry and wilderness passes.
+$5829 CDN includes a certified guide, out-trip breakfast and lunches, helicopter flight into the Bugaboos (with food caches), group camping and cooking equipment, and 1 night at Glacier Circle hut.
 You will need to bring adequate clothing and equipment for a backcountry ski traverse.
 GST is extra.

 Trip Cancellation Insurance is available through the Simpson Group